THautamaki/GHSCM_results/Readme.md

     generated.
 Please store the real-world datasets in the directories named `CEU_dataset` and `DLBC_dataset`.
 - Figures
-  - Contains all figures generated for the main article and Supporting Information in own directories.
+  - Contains all figures generated for the main article and Supplementary materials in own directories.
 - MATLAB_files
   - The root contains some helper functions.
   - Each method has its directories where associated codes are.